EPCompSci/portfolio-2020-andrewpeng02/README.md

 # iOS-Portfolio
 I'm Andrew Peng, and this is my portfolio of all the apps I created as part of my high school iOS App Development class (Fall 2020).
 I learned about how to create a basic user interface with animations, as well as creating games using Apple's SpriteKit framework.
+This was mainly a self-taught class, and I learned through online resources such as Apple tutorials or developer blogs/tutorials.

 # iOS Apps
 ## [Stratagem](https://github.com/Stratagem-Studios/Stratagem)